 Q.2) What is the official language spoken in Limassol?

 Ans: Greek is the most commonly spoken language in Limassol.
-But in tourist areas, English and Russian is prevalent due to a major influx of Russian holidaymakers.
+The language won't be a problem as locals speak and understand English and Russian due to a major influx of people from Russia.

 Q.3) What is the weather in Limassol like?